Wazbaz-the-Weary/Peter_L._Griffiths_Documentation/README.md

 ### Step 2

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Select a texel and approximate its complete RGBADEST value; for this exercise there are no wrong answers, just variably accurate guesses.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Referencing the above pictures and your RGBA values from step 1, approximate the texels' DEST values; for this exercise there are no right or wrong answers, just estimates.